Walter Francis Willcox

 Walter Francis Willcox (March 22, 1861 – October 30, 1964) was an American statistician.
+He was professor of economics at Cornell University.
+He founded the statistical research office in the U.S. Census Bureau.

+Early life and education

-He was born in Reading, Massachusetts, to William Henry Willcox and Anne Holmes Goodenow.
-He was graduated from Phillips Academy, Andover, in 1880, from Amherst College in 1884 with an A.B., and in 1888 received an A.M. degree from Amherst College.
+He was born in Reading, Massachusetts, to William Henry Willcox, a congregational minister, and Anne Holmes Goodenow.
+He was graduated from Phillips Academy, Andover, in 1880, from Amherst College in 1884 with an A.B., and in 1888 received an A.M. degree from Amherst.
 He received an LL.B degree (1887) and a Ph.D.
 (1891) from Columbia University.
-In 1906 he received an honorary LL.D. degree from Amherst College.
+In 1906 he received an honorary LL.D. degree from Amherst.